Top Ontario fishing tournaments

 Bait Fuel Tour along the St. Lawrence River

-A series of five bass tournaments along the St. Lawrence River run out of the communities of Morrisburg, Trenton, Gananoque, Cornwall and Cardinal.
+A series of five bass tournaments along the St. Lawrence River in Southeastern communities, including Quinte West, Brockville, Cornwall and Cardinal.

 Big Bass Megabucks on Big Rideau Lake

-Big Bass Megabucks pays money for the three largest bass caught each hour, with updates posted to Facebook throughout the tournaments.
+Big Bass Megabucks pays money for the three largest bass caught each hour, with updates posted to Big Bass Megabucks Facebook throughout the tournaments.
 Run out of CC’s on the Rideau Restaurant, these popular events sell out quickly every year.

 Canadian Tire Lake Erie Open